zajitschek/metaanalysis/chapters/chapter3.md

 Try this by rewriting the relevant bits in the codeblock below!
 You might need to check out the hint to get it to work.

 <codeblock id="fish_es">
 The exclamation mark "!" in R code specifies "not" - so you will have to switch it around in the second line of code, to apply it to it to the right subset of data.
-It's a little twisted here, we give a double negative command: !is.na(t) means: do not use (!) the rows that show na (is.na) in column "t"
+It's a little twisted here, we give a double negative command: !is.na(t) means: do not use (!) the rows that show na (is.na) in column "t".
+For more info check section 5.2.2. [here](https://r4ds.had.co.nz/transform.html)
 </codeblock>